ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 ### amdsmi_get_gpu_subsystem_name

-Description: Get the name string for the device subsytem
+Description: Get the name string for the device subsystem

 Input parameters:

 * `processor_handle` device which to query

-Output: device subsytem
+Output: device subsystem

 Exceptions that can be thrown by `amdsmi_get_gpu_subsystem_name` function: